 Once you have made the decision to freeze your eggs, the process can be completed in approximately two weeks.
 You will be required to take shots for two weeks to prepare your body.
 These shots are medicine that makes your eggs grow so they can be collected.
 During this time, you will need to come into our office for intermittent ultrasounds and blood tests to monitor the growth of the eggs.
 On the day of the retrieval, our doctor will collect the eggs during an in-office procedure.
 Following the collection, you should rest at home for the remainder of the day (and limit exercise, too).
 Your cycle should be back to normal when your period starts in approximately two weeks.

 Ready To Learn More?

 If you are interested in learning more about egg freezing, contact us today!
-We can schedule a consultation with Dr. Goldstein, Dr. Chilvers, or Dr. Patel, where all of your questions will be answered and you can determine if egg freezing is right for you.
+We can schedule a consultation with Dr. Goldstein, Dr. Chilvers, Dr. Patel or Dr. Skora where all of your questions will be answered and you can determine if egg freezing is right for you.